Cedric-Hj/DevOps-CICD-WebApp/Doc/7-  K8's HomeLab Setup.md

 If everything is running smoothly, take a snapshot of the master node VM while k8's are running.
 You can turn off the master's VM and turn it on again with the k8's still running by reloading from that snapshot.

-Either save the kubeadm join command or use the following command later on:
+For worker node to join the cluster, either save the kubeadm join command or use the following command later on:
 ```sh
 kubeadm token create --print-join-command
 ```